SYSU-Wang-LAB/m6Aiso/README.md

 m6Aiso is a convolutional neural network (CNN)-based model designed for the detection of m6A modifications from nanopore direct RNA sequencing data.
 The model is developed by leveraging endogenously labeled m6A-modified signals and a semi-supervised framework.

+For the version of m6Aiso designed for the RNA004 kit, please refer to: https://github.com/SYSU-Wang-LAB/m6Aiso-RNA004.

 # Table of Contents
 - **[Running m6Aiso](#running-m6aiso)**<br>
     - **[Requirements](#requirement)**<br>